|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 These issues collectively make reliable electricity delivered to an urban load from a nuclear power station in Ontario about five fold less expensive than equally reliable electricity supplied by wind and solar generation.

-There is also insufficient public recognition that advances in liquid sodium cooled fast neutron reactors (FNRs) and related technology have enabled a large increase in nuclear plant life, an over 100 fold improvement in natural uranium utilization efficiency and an over 1000 fold reduction in the average isolated storage time required for safe disposal of spent nuclear fuel.
+There is also insufficient public recognition that advances in liquid sodium cooled fast neutron reactors (FNRs) and related technology have potentially enabled a large increase in nuclear plant life, an over 100 fold improvement in natural uranium utilization efficiency and an over 1000 fold reduction in the average isolated storage time required for safe disposal of 95% of spent nuclear fuel.

-For safety in depth each modern power Fast Neutron Reactor (FNR) fuel bundle: passively shuts down if its operating temperature exceeds the operating temperature setpoint and has an independent temperature control/power shutdown system.
+For safety in depth each modern power Fast Neutron Reactor (FNR) fuel bundle: passively shuts down if its operating temperature exceeds its operating temperature setpoint and has an independent temperature control/power shutdown system.
 Each FNR has many independent heat removal systems.

 Prevention of thermal runaway requires:

 a) A fossil CO2 emissions tax sufficient to cause fossil fuels to be left in the ground;

 b) Immediate construction of much more nuclear electricity generation and related electricity transmission capacity;

 c) Widespread adoption of liquid sodium cooled fast neutron breeder reactors (FNRs) and nuclear fuel recycling;

 d) Interim use of renewable energy when and where readily available for displacement of fossil fuels;